 Water consumption, which is necessary for cooling equipment that generates large quantities of heat, is a major energy expense.
 Three solutions are currently being put forward:

-• Waste heat recoveryFor example, the Natixis data centre in Marne-la-Vallée has been heating the Val d'Europe intercommunal aquatic centre in Bailly-Romainvilliers for over 10 years.
+- Recovery and reuse of residual heat: for example, Natixis’ data center in Marne‑la‑Vallée has been heating the Val d’Europe intercommunal aquatic center in Bailly‑Romainvilliers for more than 10 years.

-• Equipment resistant to high temperaturesResearch: current research is aimed at developing servers capable of operating efficiently at higher temperatures, thereby reducing the need for cooling.
+- Equipment resistant to high temperatures: current research aims to develop servers capable of operating efficiently at higher temperatures, thereby reducing cooling requirements.

 Reduce the waste generated by the operation of data centres